 As one of the original staff members of Abel, Ian was integral to the formation of the company’s rental department back in 1990.
 Ian reprised this role in 1997 when he moved out West to launch the rental department of Abel’s Burbank operation.
 He currently serves as Abel LA’s Camera Technology Specialist.

 Ian holds a BA in Film from New York University’s Tisch School of Arts.
 His credits include the 1999 Black Sabbath concert video The Last Supper and the 2008 Smashing Pumpkins documentary If All Goes Wrong.

 Most recently, Ian shot and edited a short-form documentary about vintage travel trailers called Aluminum Skins, which was screened at the 2009 Phoenix Film Festival.

 Follow Ian on Twitter: @IanMcCausland

 In his free time, Jamie enjoys filming sports such as snowboarding and surfing.
 He also holds a private pilot’s license and flies from Santa Monica Airport.

 Jeff Lee joined the AbelCine team in 2009.
-Born and raised in New York City, Jeff Lee attended Rutgers’ prestigious Mason Gross School of Arts where he concentrated in both photography and filmmaking.
-Along with being a Camera Technology Specialist, he is also part of the Training Department, leading specialized classes and workshops in AbelCine NY’s training center.
+Born and raised in New York City, Jeff Lee attended Rutgers’ Mason Gross School of Arts where he concentrated in both photography and filmmaking.
+In addition to his role as Camera Technology Specialist, he is also part of the Training Department, leading specialized classes and workshops in AbelCine NY’s training center.
 He also serves as a Technical Editor on the blog.

 Additionally, Jeff is an accomplished still photographer who has traveled extensively working on documentary projects.
 His work has appeared in publications such as Shutterbug and he has been a featured Gawker artist.
 He enjoys working on cars, cuddling puppies, and the occasional jelly donut.
 His photo blog can be found here.